-An internationally recognized expert in the field of neuroprotective care, Ms. Coughlin has over 35 years of nursing experience beginning in the US Air Force Nurse Corp and culminating in her current role as President and Chief Transformation Officer of Caring Essentials Collaborative.
+An internationally recognized expert in the field of neuroprotective care, Ms. Coughlin has over 35 years of nursing experience beginning in the US Air Force Nurse Corp and culminating in her current role as President and Chief Transformation Officer at Caring Essentials Collaborative.

-Quality Measures for Trauma-informed Care in the NICU
+Core Quality Measures for Trauma-informed Care in the NICU

 Touching Lives, Impacting Lifetimes Infographic